 - The Ministry of Justice contacts accepted applicants and informs them of the examination date.
 The rejected applicant may approach the appeal court to challenge the decision within 30 days from the date of issuing the mentioned decision.

 Legal Translator Examinations in Dubai

-5 translators are to be present in the exam hall, all translators are allowed to bring any dictionary, and exchange these dictionaries.
-The exam duration is approximately two hours.
+5 translators are to be present in the exam hall.
+All translators are allowed to bring any dictionary and exchange these dictionaries.
+The exam duration is approximately 2 hours.

 The exam consists of 10 paragraphs; each paragraph contains about 100 words, 5 paragraphs from English to Arabic and 5 paragraphs from Arabic to English (for example).
 The legal translator translates the same paper as the source text.